mburkettest/content/docs/manual/developer/07_understanding_build_system.md

   Ansible content.
 - `build_sce.py` -- outputs SCE content and combined metadata.
 - `build_xccdf.py` -- generate XCCDF, OVAL and OCIL documents from resolved content
-- `collect_remediations.py` -- finds the separate (per-rule and templated)
-  remediations and places them into a single directory.
 - `combine_ovals.py` -- combines separate (per-rule, shared, and templated) OVAL XML trees into a single larger OVAL XML document.
-- `compile_all.py` -- resolves rules, groups, profiles static checks and remediations to the product-specific resolved form (also known as compiled form), and generates templated content
+- `compile_all.py` -- resolves rules, groups, profiles static checks and remediations to the product-specific resolved form (also known as compiled form), and generates templated content, and finds the separate (per-rule and templated) remediations and places them into a single directory.
 - `compile_product.py` -- resolves the product.yml and distributed product attributes
 - `compose_ds.py` -- composes an SCAP source data stream from individual SCAP components